30 Things People Who Grew Up With Eastern European Immigrant Parents Experienced

 Forget Barney, your fictional kid mentor was Cheburashka

-brought home anything less than an A+, you were considered a disgrace to the
+If you brought home anything less than an A+, you were considered a disgrace to the family

 So don't bother coming home if your report card is less than perfect.